meringue7/Writeups/HTB/Forest/Forest.md

 |_  start_date: 2025-10-15T08:53:18
 ```

-Kerberos and LDAP services are exposed on the host, which leads to conclude that this is a Domain Controller within an Active Directory environment.
+Kerberos and LDAP services are exposed on the host, which indicates that this is a domain controller within an Active Directory environment.
-The domain name is `htb.local` and The DC FQDN is `FOREST.htb.local`.
+The domain name is `htb.local` and the DC FQDN is `FOREST.htb.local`.

 I added this information to /etc/hosts.